nikitavoloboev/data/health/nutrition/foods.md

 # Foods
-I exclude all foods that are not healthy to me and experiment with [recipes](https://github.com/nikitavoloboev/recipes/#readme) from the many foods that are healthy.
+I exclude all foods that are not healthy and experiment with [recipes](https://github.com/nikitavoloboev/recipes/#readme) from the many foods that are healthy.
 I follow a mostly whole foods pesceterian diet.

 ## Vegetables
 - Broccoli